 "It's about time they hooked up.
 That handsome bastard needs some stability in his life."
 Two women entered the bathroom, headed straight to the sinks.
 Angela quickly reentered the stall, locking it again as quietly as possible, seconds away from being spotted.

 "Well it's sad really.
 I heard Jonathan used to have a fiancée back in his younger days, but vampires got to her.
 He hasn't been the same since."
 The woman who was speaking looked up in the mirror, seeing only blue stall doors behind her.
 She continued applying way too much makeup to her face.

 "Dr. Rashidli is so fucking lucky she's a model.
 I'd hop on that dick any day for a man as devoted and handsome as that.
-And have you seen him shoot?
+Moreover, have you seen him shoot?
 He's just too sexy."
 The woman laughed with her cohort.
 "One second, watch my purse."
 She added, turning toward the stalls.
 "I talk about him, and suddenly my vagina goes crazy."
-The brunette snorted.
+The dark-haired woman snorted.
 In the background, the makeup fanatic simply shook her head.
 The brunette opened the stall door, and the ceiling light in the bathroom went out.

 "What the fuck?"
 Angela heard them both curse.
 She was long gone, dashing down the stairwells and praying that no one would use them over the convenience of the elevators.
 That was too close.
 She chastised herself.
 Thank God she had quick enough fingers to perform the electrical override.
 Normally, that sort of thing would be a bitch to do, especially when it had to be confined to only one room.

 She reached Panther's location almost slamming into the other two members of her team.